 If you didn’t realize there was such thing as a Viking graveyard, well, you’re not alone.
 And, *spoiler alert*…this place is pretty dead.

 After dropping about $40 on a taxi just to get to the site which is about a 15 minute drive from Aalborg’s waterfront (nobody ever said Denmark was cheap), we arrived at the foot of a forest covered in moss so green it seemed to reflect its hue onto everything, even the solid tree trunks.
 I was immediately enchanted…despite feeling slightly unsettled by the sound of a constant barrage of shots ringing out from a nearby gun range.

-We wandered through the field trying to take it all in, alone other than a group of sheep and their baby lambs lazing grazing nearby.
-Once we finally finished marvelling at the landscape, we made our way back through the forest and into the neighbouring Lindholm Høje Museum, which hosts an Viking exhibition.
+We wandered through the field trying to take it all in, finding ourselves all alone other than a group of sheep and their baby lambs lazing grazing nearby.
+Once we made our way through the thick, tranquil forest, our next stop was the adjoining Lindholm Høje Museum, which is ground zero for all things Viking.

-Covering two levels, the museums has two distinct themes.
+Covering two levels, the Lindholm Høje Museet has two distinct themes.
 The first floor details what life was like in the village, showing off a typical home and equipment such as wagons.
-There are also stone pots, brooches and combs on display, which were recovered during the excavation.
+There are also stone pots, brooches and combs on display, which were recovered during the site’s excavation.

 The floor below houses an exhibition about ancient times in the surrounding Limfjorden area, with displays including daggers, arrows, axes and flint extracted from nearby mines—because if there’s one thing we all know about Vikings, it’s that they were always ready for battle.